 TV Guide Fall Preview 1983 Introduced a Mixed Bag of New Shows

-1983 was a fun year for television watchers.
+When it comes to 80s TV shows, 1983 was a fun year for television watchers.
 The networks debuted a number of dramas, cop shows, sitcoms, and even sci-fi/fantasy programs in their 1983 Prime Time line up.
 Not every television show was a big hit, but the year did turn out several memorable programs that maintain a cult following to this very day.
 Here’s a look back at 13 memorable programs that appeared in the TV Guide fall preview 1983 issue.

 1. The A-Team (January 23, 1983 – March 8, 1987)

 If you can find them, you can call the A-Team.
 The ragtag group of wanted ex-military heroes/fugitives popped up all over the United States offering muscle to people in need.
 The show reinvigorated George Peppard and made Mr. T into an iconic 1980’s figure.

 2. Goodnight Beantown (April 2, 1983 – August 29, 1984)